siteleaf/learn.siteleaf.com/_managing-content/pages.markdown

 weight: 1
 ---

 A page is the most basic content type in Siteleaf.
+They belong directly to your site, and don't belong to a particular collection.

 A page is linked to a Markdown file in your project that contains frontmatter and your body.
+{: .note__info.ss-info}

 ## Options